WHEN SCIENCE STOOD STILL: How S. Chandrasekhar Predicted the Existence of Black Holes

 “A brisk tribute to a thinker who was ahead of his time.” – Kirkus

-“A fabulous book that gives young readers a glimpse into how people think about science through the lens of the theory of black holes.” – Science Friday
+“A fabulous book that gives young readers a glimpse into how people think about science through the lens of the theory of black holes.” –Science Friday

-“Incredibly well done.” – Betsy Bird, 31 Days, 31 Lists
+“Incredibly well done.” – SLJ 31 Days, 31 Lists

 When scientists get things right, science leaps forward.
 When they get things wrong, they learn from their mistakes, and science continues to advance.
 But sometimes, even when scientists get it right, nobody pays attention.
 Then, for a while, science stands still.